ryancblack/FoDUploader/README.md

 FoD Uploader 1.05
 Copyright (C) 2016 HPE Security Fortify on Demand, Ryan Black - ryan.black@hpe.com

-  --source                The full path of the ZIP file, or directory to be
+  --source                The path of the ZIP file, or directory to be
-                          zipped, for submission to Fortify on Demand. e.g.
+                          zipped, for submission to Fortify on Demand.
-                          "C:\myfolder\myapp.zip" or "C:\myfolder\myapp"

   --username              Your portal username.